frankischilling/cupidex/README.md

 - `make` (build automation tool)
 - `ncurses` library for terminal handling
 - `libmagic` for MIME type detection based on file content
+- `xclip ` required for copying file paths to the system clipboard

 ### Installing Dependencies on Ubuntu